LexiPugh/world-life-expectancy/README.md

 WHERE wle1.`Life expectancy` = '';
 ```

 With that, I'm finished cleaning the dataset!
-All duplicates are removed and all blanks values are filled in.
-While the dataset looks clean at a glance, it's possible that during the exploratory data analysis portion of the project I'll discover some other harder-to-spot issues that need to be fixed.
+All duplicates are removed and all blank values are filled in.
+While the dataset looks clean at a glance, it's possible that during the exploratory data analysis portion of the project, I'll discover some other harder-to-spot issues that need to be fixed.
 This is a normal part of the process and I'll deal with any other issues as needed!
 Let's get into some analysis and insights.

 <br>
 <br>